-(2) Discussion Postings: Three times throughout the semester you will write a discussion post which will be your reaction to an article related to Texas government and reply to a classmate's discussion.
+Discussion Postings: Three times throughout the semester you will write a discussion post which will be your reaction to an article related to U.S. government and reply to a classmate's discussion.
 You must submit your post before replying to classmates, any failure to do so will result in a loss of 30 points.
-This portion of the course accounts for 20% of your grade.

-- These original posts must be at least 400 words in length.

-- Additionally, you must also reply (150 words) to one of your fellow classmates' posts to receive full credit.

-- A full rubric and instructions can be found at the end of this syllabus and on Blackboard.
+- These original posts must be at least 400 words in length. - Additionally, you must also reply (150 words) to one of your fellow classmates' posts to receive full credit. - A full rubric and instructions can be found at the end of this syllabus.

-(3) Quizzes: Five times throughout the semester you will have a quiz.
+Quizzes: Five times throughout the semester you will have a quiz.
 Quizzes will be short and consist of 15 multiple choice questions regarding current topics from both readings and lectures.
 These will be time quizzes and students will be given 15 minutes to take these quizzes, so make sure that you are prepared.
-This portion of the course will account for 20% of your grade.

-(4) Exams: Three times throughout the semester students will be given an exam.
+Exams: Three times throughout the semester students will be given an exam.
 This includes your final exam.
-These exams will consist of 25 multiple choice questions, two short answer questions, and one short essay.
+These exams will consist of 50 multiple choice questions and you will have 50 minutes to complete.
 These exams will account for 50% of your grade.